dastratakos/Classy/README.md

 [Carta](https://carta-beta.stanford.edu), allowing users to clearly visualize what their and their peers' schedules will look like.

-In our mobile, users are able to input their four-year plan, view their progress on requirements such as units and [Ways](https://ways.stanford.edu), and check out what their peers are taking.
-Users' profiles will consist of their academic year, major, sport (if applicable), hobbies, clubs and more!
+In our mobile app, users are able to input their four-year plan, view their progress on requirements such as units and [Ways](https://ways.stanford.edu), and check out what their peers are taking.
+Users' profiles will consist of their academic year, major, clubs and interests and more!
 Based on one’s courses, interests, and friends, we will offer them recommendations for courses to take in the future.

 ### Technologies
 Frontend - Expo App (TypeScript)